GetSherlog/Sherlog-MCP/REMOTE_CONNECTION.md

 The server will be available at `http://localhost:8000/mcp`

-### 2. Deploy to Cloud

-You can deploy the Docker container to any cloud provider:
-- AWS ECS/Fargate
-- Google Cloud Run
-- Azure Container Instances
-- Fly.io
-- Railway
-- Render

-Just ensure port 8000 is exposed and accessible.

 ## Connecting from Claude Desktop

 Claude Desktop doesn't natively support remote MCP servers yet, but you can use the `mcp-remote` proxy: